cloud-custodian/cloud-custodian/docs/source/azure/policy/genericarmfilter.rst

 Example Policies
 ----------------

 Find Load Balancers that have logs for both LoadBalancerProbeHealthStatus category and LoadBalancerAlertEvent category enabled.
-The use of value_type: swap is important for these examples because it swaps the value and the evaluated key.
+The use of value_type: swap is important for these examples because it swaps the value and the evaluated key so that it evaluates the value provided is in the logs.

 .. code-block:: yaml